 During these inspections the mechanic may identify serious issues that need to be repaired as soon as possible.
 A repair that would cost $100 today may end up costing thousands of dollars tomorrow.

 Save on labor costs

 Routine maintenance generally takes less time than more complicated repairs.
 Since many services are charged by the hour it will cost much less to have scheduled services completed than having to conduct lengthy repairs.

 No towing costs

 Of course if your vehicle ever breaks down there’s a good chance that you will need to call a tow truck in order to get your car to the repair center.
 Tow trucks can be very expensive and preventative maintenance is a great way to avoid ever needing to use one.

 So do you understand why preventative maintenance is so important for your vehicle?
 Not only does it keep your car healthy but it saves you much money in the long run.
-If you need factory scheduled auto maintenance in Laurel head to All Tune and Lube.
+If you need factory scheduled auto maintenance in Laurel head to All Star Automotive Total Car Care Center.
 Our team of ASE certified technicians offer complete auto repair for all makes and models of vehicles.
 To schedule an appointment for auto repair in Laurel at ATL call (240) 294-3312 today!